MIT-BECL/CV_Resources/README.md

 ###

 ## Getting Started
-The files within this repository can be downloaded using the green "clone or download" button above.
+The files within this repository can be downloaded by clicking the blue "View on GitHub" button above and using the green "clone or download" button.

-Inside this repository contains:
+Inside this repository, you will find:
   - CV & Resume Guidelines  - guides on principles to remember when creating your resume
   - Word CV Template